-A few more railroad links of interest to me (some of these are dead as of July 2005):
+A few more railroad links of interest to me:

 |I'm now working at Cisco, in the Security products group (also known as STBU, STG, SGG).
 I started in June 2010, working on next generation ASA products, and also various tools and infrastructure projects.|

 (originally Key Research)

 I worked on InfiniBand adapter chip architecture and software (product name was InfiniPath, now Truescale).
 InfiniBand is very high speed and very low latency networking, usually used to connect large numbers of computers (clusters) so that they can solve very large problems.

 I wrote the functional specification for the original chip, and have been the lead architect on all of the HCA chips (another group back east does InfiniBand switches).
 I'm on several of the patents for the chip, and have been team lead on the software for the chips (we've shipped 3 designs, and are getting ready to ship the 4th (QDR) version).
 I started very early (employee #8, if I remember right) when we were a startup.
 QLogic bought the company in 2006.